Risks and Side Effects

 - Severe acute exacerbations of HBV have been reported in patients who are co-infected with HBV and HIV-1 and have discontinued lamivudine, a component of TRIUMEQ.
 Monitor hepatic function closely in these patients and, if appropriate, initiate anti-hepatitis B treatment

-- with prior hypersensitivity reaction to abacavir, dolutegravir, or lamivudine
+- Do not use TRIUMEQ in patients with previous hypersensitivity reaction to abacavir, dolutegravir, or lamivudine

-- Hypersensitivity reactions have been reported and were characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury.
-The events were reported in <1% of subjects receiving TIVICAY in Phase 3 clinical trials
+- Hypersensitivity reactions have been reported with dolutegravir and were characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury

-- Clinically, it is not possible to determine whether a hypersensitivity reaction with TRIUMEQ would be caused by abacavir or dolutegravir.
-Discontinue TRIUMEQ and other suspect agents immediately if signs or symptoms of hypersensitivity reaction develop
+- Clinically, it is not possible to determine whether a hypersensitivity reaction with TRIUMEQ would be caused by abacavir or dolutegravir

-- Patients with underlying hepatitis B or C may be at increased risk for worsening or development of transaminase elevations with use of TRIUMEQ.
-In some cases the elevations in transaminases were consistent with immune reconstitution syndrome or hepatitis B reactivation, particularly in the setting where anti-hepatitis therapy was withdrawn
+- Patients with underlying hepatitis B or C or marked elevations in transaminases prior to treatment may be at increased risk for worsening or development of transaminase elevations with use of TRIUMEQ.
+In some cases, the elevations in transaminases were consistent with immune reconstitution syndrome or hepatitis B reactivation, particularly in the setting where anti-hepatitis therapy was withdrawn

 - Monitoring for hepatotoxicity is recommended